rassie/beads-ui/docs/architecture.md

 2. Server validates and maps the request to a `bd` command (no shell; args array only).
 3. Server replies with `{ id, ok, type, payload }` or `{ id, ok:false, error }`.
-4. Independent of requests, the DB watcher sends `issues-changed` events to all clients.
+4. Independent of requests, the DB watcher schedules a refresh for active list subscriptions; clients receive `snapshot`/`upsert`/`delete` envelopes.

 ## Protocol (v1.0.0)